CSE301 / CSC_3F001_EP: Functional Programming

 Your grade is computed based on:

-The formative assignments are meant purely for learning, and you will receive full credit so long as you make a reasonable attempt at completing them.
-Collaboration on formative assignments is also allowed and encouraged, although you should understand everything that you submit and acknowledge your collaborators (as well as any online forums or tools such as ChatGPT).
+You will receive full or almost-full credit on the formative assignments so long as you make a reasonable attempt at completing them.
+Collaboration is allowed and encouraged, although you should understand everything that you submit and acknowledge your collaborators.
+This extends to online forums and tools such as ChatGPT.
+Remember that the point of the formative assignments is to be formative, i.e., to help you to learn, and learning at times requires grappling with the material.

 Getting up and running with Haskell